 Emergency: +420 777 942 270 or +420 222 075 101

 Medical clinic offering general medical care as well as specialized care for adults and children.
 Run by US Board Certified Physicians.
-24-hour emergency service including direct hospital care.
-Preventive care, home visits, on-site laboratory, all medical staff fluent in English.
+24-hour emergency service including direct hospital care. preventive care, home visits and on-site laboratory.
+Most medical staff fluent in English.

 Accepts major credit cards.

 Family oriented medical center offering comprehensive medical and dental services to the expatriate community in Prague.
 Center is located close to metro A station Bořislavka.
 Provides English speaking physicians in all major medical specialties.
 Will arrange diagnostic tests, X-ray on the compound, can assist with local hospitalization as needed.
 Provides 24-hour on call service.
 Major credit cards accepted, direct billing with most of the insurances arranged.

 Accepts major credit cards.